 This ultra-creamy, rich, and perfectly sweet iced coffee will be your new favorite afternoon (or morning) drink!
 Let’s do it!

-Because of the climate, Viet Nam produces mostly Robusta beans, that grow at a lower altitude and are cheaper to produce compared to Arabica.
-The downside of Robusta is that it's usually strong in flavor and more bitter.
-Hence the use of condensed milk to balance with the bitterness.
+Because of the climate, Vietnam produces mostly Robusta beans, which grow at a lower altitude and are cheaper to produce compared to Arabica.
+The downside of Robusta is that it’s usually strong in flavor and more bitter.
+Hence the use of condensed milk to balance the bitterness.

 To prepare this iced coffee the traditional way, you will need a Vietnamese coffee filter.
 Called “cà phê phin” in Vietnamese, this filter is a small metal cup that you place on top of a glass.
 Here is how to prepare Vietnamese coffee:

-- Start by adding a few tablespoons of sweet condensed milk to a glass.
+- Start by adding a few tablespoons of sweetened condensed milk to a glass.
 This will bring creaminess and sweetness.

 - Add coarse ground coffee to the filter, place the press on top, and pour boiling water into the cup.
 Cover with the filter lid.

 - Coffee will start dripping directly into the glass.
 This step will take about 5 minutes.

 - Once the coffee has stopped dripping, remove the filter and stir to mix the condensed milk with the coffee.

 - Add ice, and enjoy!

 The amount of condensed milk to use depends on a couple of things:

 - How sweet you want it: If you have a sweet tooth, you may add an extra tablespoon of condensed milk.

 - How strong your coffee is: This one is important.
 The stronger your coffee, the more condensed milk you will need to balance with the bitterness.

 Quick fact: Vietnamese coffee is usually made from Robusta beans.
-This type of beans is stronger than Arabica and contain about twice the amount of caffeine.
+This type of bean is stronger than Arabica and contains about twice the amount of caffeine.
 It is quite bitter when enjoyed dark, but once combined with sweet condensed milk, it becomes delicious and perfectly balanced!